-“COVID 19 created a total disruption for the kind of work I do” Noella added.
-She shared that it worsened conflict on both the family and community level due to the movement restrictions imposed by the government.
-My work requires physical engagement for follow ups but it became impossible.
+Noella shares that despite her passion, she continues to be challenged by inadequate resources to provide timely responses especially in GBV cases whenever they occur.
+“COVID-19 created a total disruption for the kind of work I do” Noella added.
+She shared that it worsened conflict on both the family and community level due to the movement restrictions imposed by the Ugandan government.
+My work requires physical engagement and follow-ups but it became impossible.

 Noella strongly believes in the great healing power of women.
 She especially encourages young women aspiring to lead, to grab all opportunities presented to them to lead and grow their networks.
-I’m very convinced that women working together, linked, informed and educated can bring peace, security and prosperity into what feels like a forsaken world.
-As part of the Peace Centre’s leadership institute, Noella learnt the perspective of feminist leadership for peace and security as a transformative tool.
-This included the resolution 1325 that seeks to increase the participation of women in peace and security efforts which stands as a backbone.
+“I’m very convinced that women working together, linked, informed and educated can bring peace, security and prosperity into what feels like a forsaken world.”
+Being exposed to other women peacebuilders was a learning and experience sharing moment.
+I got to learn how others are championing peacebuilding in their communities.
+Their stories really motivated my day to day engagement and contributed to my personal growth and development.

+In activism work, wellness and self-care practices need to be incorporated to avoid burnout.
 Noella emphasized the importance of wellness in her activism.
 Noting “I have acknowledged that it is okay to take a break and have time to heal from the burden and burn out as a result of workload.
 I read a book, do aerobic exercises, create time to appreciate and celebrate the little win as I’m trying to recover.
 I also do yoga or visit a psychologist or talk to a friend I do trust.”

 Noella is very passionate about peacebuilding, conflict resolution, feminist leadership and entrepreneurship.
 She continues to dream and hope for the DRC and Africa as a whole is to see women making peace and security a reality, by building with their intellect the Africa we want to see in a measured and deliberate manner.